Grassfarming

 the original "Happy Meal?"

-Center has found that grassfed bison have as much as four times more selenium
+has found that grassfed bison have as much as four times more selenium (an

-(an essential trace mineral) than grainfed bison.
-Eating just three ounces
+essential trace mineral) than grainfed bison.
+Eating just three ounces of grassfed

-of grassfed bison, for example, can give you over 100 mcg. of selenium,
+bison, for example, can give you over 100 mcg. of selenium, which is several

 Most of the selenium research has focused on its potential

-promotes a sunnier disposition!
-In this study, volunteers were given either
+a sunnier disposition!
+In this study, volunteers were given either 100 micrograms

-100 micrograms of selenium or a sugar pill.
-Those who were given the selenium
+of selenium or a sugar pill.
+Those who were given the selenium noticed an improved

 (Benton, D. and R. Cook (1990).